whooohq/whq-wordpress-starter-elementor/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.9.4 =
+* Fix: issue with trying to load non existing CSS files
+* Fix: incompatibility issue Elementor, WooCommerce and Profile Builder product viewing restriction
+* Fix: issue with the confirmation link for Resend Confirmation Email
+* Misc: fix warning appearing on PHP 8
+* Misc: fix double slash issues when trying to load some files
+* Misc: improve Email Confirmation check when trying to show the resend email link

+= 3.9.3 =
+* Fix: Issue with roles having the 'edit_users' capability could not select other users to edit on a front-end edit profile form
+* Fix: Simple Upload field issue where file was saved in some cases when validation failed
+* Fix: Potential error appearing in some cases when loading the mustache functionality
+* Fix: Add backwards compatibility for removed `wppb_retrieve_activation_key()` function, which is now a wrapper to `get_password_reset_key()`
+* Misc: Small fixes for Placeholder Labels option
+* Misc: Make sure strings catalog doesn't contain empty entries
+* Misc: Fix some path loading issues for advanvced settings
+* Misc: Use appropriate widget registration function for Elementor versions older than 3.5.

+= 3.9.2 =
+* Fix: some notices appearing on PHP 8.1
+* Misc: Form Designs compatibility

+= 3.9.1 =
+* Fix: Improve security for password reset functionality.
+Thanks to Istvan Marton (Lana Codes)
+* Fix: Disallow retrieval of certain user keys through the optional usermeta shortcode.
+Thanks to Istvan Marton (Lana Codes)

+= 3.9.0 =
+* Fix: Issue with the Email From filter
+* Fix: Remove all Email Customizer module checks when trying to send emails

+= 3.8.9 =
+* Fix: Deprecated function from Elementor integration
+* Fix: A validation issue appearing in some cases when making changes in the back-end to users
+* Fix: Allow empty required fields advanced option to work with the Map field
+* Fix: Issue with redirect delay advanced settings option that couldn't be emptied
+* Misc: Added a filter over the From Website Email: wppb_from_website_email
+* Misc: Added a fitler over the Radio field Labels and Options: wppb_radio_labels_array, wppb_radio_options_array

+= 3.8.8 =
+* Fix warning regarding extra assets loading

+= 3.8.7 =
+* Fix: compatibility issues with PHP 8.1
+* Fix: warning coming from WYSIWYG field in some cases
+* Misc: changed Roles Editor capability to delete_users
+* Misc: more small changes regarding Gutenberg blocks
+* Misc: compatibility fix for JetEngine plugin

+= 3.8.6 =
+* Fix: The GDPR Communication Preferences field required you to select all options in order to register
+* Fix: Some strings that couldn't be translated
+* Fix: Password Strength meter works again on WP versions lower than 4.9
+* Fix: Some issues with the Email Confirmation feature when changing your email address
+* Misc: Elementor login widget improvements
+* Misc: Changes to blocks

 = 3.8.5 =
 * Fix: Do not load Gutenberg blocks on older versions of WordPress
 * Fix: Notices regarding Avatar field